-- HSC Apheresis: If the donor is only available for HSC Apheresis, the transplant center can request approval to cryopreserve the stem cell product in case the donor is a poor mobilizer and no sufficient cell count can be collected.
+- HSC Apheresis: If the donor is only available for HSC Apheresis, the transplant center can request approval to cryopreserve the stem cell product in case the donor turns out to be a poor mobilizer and no sufficient cell count can be collected.
 If the donor does not give his/her consent to a cryopreservation, the transplant center will be informed accordingly. - HSC Bone Marrow: If the donor is only available for HSC Bone Marrow, cryopreservation of the product can also be approved.
-However, the expected cell counts have to meet the minimum requirement of TNC cells by the Transplant Center. - Even in these cases, the transplant center must request approval for cryopreservation from DKMS.
+However, the expected cell counts have to meet the minimum requirement of TNC cells by the transplant center and transplant center must have expertise in cryopreservation of BM products. - Even in these cases, the transplant center must request approval for cryopreservation from DKMS.
 A scheduled transplantation date is a prerequisite for approval.